Menu

 London Design Medal: Michael Anastassiades OBE

-The London Design Medal, supported by Lotus, is the highest accolade bestowed upon an individual who has distinguished themselves within the industry and demonstrated consistent design excellence.
+The London Design Medal was presented to Michael Anastassiades by Ben Payne, VP Design at Lotus.
+It is the highest accolade bestowed upon an individual who has distinguished themselves within the industry and demonstrated consistent design excellence.

 Michael Anastassiades is a Cypriot-born British designer based in London.
 He initially trained as a civil engineer at Imperial College, before undertaking a Master’s degree in Industrial Design at the Royal College of Art.
 He founded his studio in 1994, followed by his eponymous brand in 2007.
 His studio works across lighting, furniture, objects and spatial design.
 He has designed products for manufacturers, produced signature limited edition collections, and has presented solo exhibitions at galleries and museums worldwide.
 In 2015, Anastassiades received the Royal Designer for Industry award from the Royal Society of Arts in recognition of outstanding contribution to lighting design.
 He has gone on to win several awards, including the ADI Compasso d’Oro in 2020.
 In 2024, he received an OBE from King Charles III for services to design.